 Business owners do have a number of speedier options available to them during this tough time though.
 Unsecured loaning options allow for money borrowing without any collateral, and invoice factoring is still an option that can help to fund businesses throughout the quarantine period.

-Receiving a high street bank loan is difficult enough at the best of times.
+Receiving a high street bank loan or gaining funding from The Recovery Loan Scheme is difficult enough at the best of times.
 Attaching collateral is something banks will always make business owners do to ensure them that they’ll be covered financially if things don’t work out as planned.
 This adds an extreme amount of pressure to new business owners from an early stage of their proceedings.

 100% state-backed loans announced